 - Ink Business Preferred® Credit Card: 3X points on the first $150,000 spent on travel and select business categories each account anniversary year, then 1X points; 1X points on all other purchases

 - Capital One Spark Miles for Business: 5X miles on hotels and rental cars booked through Capital One Travel; 2X miles per dollar on all purchases

 Which rewards currency is best for your business?

 If you’re trying to decide between a cash back and a business travel card, start by asking yourself how much business travel you plan on doing in the next year.

 If you frequently travel for business, a travel credit card could help you save money on flights and hotels.
 Some business travel cards even offer perks like TSA PreCheck membership credits or airport lounge access.
-So keep that in mind before you apply, and look for a business travel credit card that can both help you save money and make your travel more comfortable.
+So keep that in mind before you apply, and look for a business travel credit card that can help you save money and make your travel more comfortable.

 If you don’t often travel for business, a top cash back credit card is probably your best choice.
-Cash back is right for you if you’re looking to earn rewards on everyday business purchases or if you want the flexibility to redeem your credit card rewards for statement credits, Amazon and PayPal purchases and more.
+Cash back is right for you if you’re looking to earn rewards on everyday business purchases or if you want to redeem your credit card rewards for statement credits, Amazon and PayPal purchases and more.